FranciscoBSpadaro/fbs-blog/posts/2021-04-15-blockchain-com-node.md

     }
 ```

-a função chama o return SHA256 com as 4 propriedades do block e no final .toString para chamar no teste.
+a função acima chama o return SHA256 com as 4 propriedades do block e no final .toString para chamar no teste.

 ![](/assets/img/hash3.jpg)